2021 Northern Ireland riots: Social issues

 Other factors that contributed to the violence included the PSNI seizing illicit drugs from the South East Antrim UDA on several occasions, causing particular ill feeling towards the PSNI.
 Youth workers said the closure of youth centres because of COVID-19 restrictions had contributed to the trouble.

 Riots

-Waterside, Derry/Londonderry
+Waterside, Derry

 The riots began in the unionist Tullyally estate.
 Petrol bombs and masonry were the main weapons used by rioters there and in the predominantly unionist Rossdowney Road/Lincoln Court area.
-Rioting took place outside nursing home in Nelson Drive, which police said caused "untold fear and distress" to residents.
+Rioting took place outside a nursing home in Nelson Drive, which police said caused "untold fear and distress" to residents.
 A digger was set alight as were pallets.
 Disorder continued on 4 April when children as young as twelve were involved in attacking the PSNI with masonry, petrol bombs and fireworks with fire crews also being attacked.

 Twelve PSNI officers were wounded, receiving injuries to heads, legs or feet.

 On 5 April, a gang of around 20 youths were seen at the site of a burning car in Sperrin Park.